Skip to main content

 A to Z of ethical fashion brands (from M to Z)

 About: MUD was founded in 2012 by Bert van Son in the Netherlands.
 MUD emphasises the circular economy and focuses on jeans, partly as they are one of the most polluting fashion items, given the resources needed and size of the market.
-They created a ‘lease’ model, use organic cotton and currently their jeans contain 40% post-consumer recycled cotton.
+The company created a ‘lease’ model, use organic cotton and currently their jeans contain 40% post-consumer recycled cotton.
 Stocked by UK and Europe stores and available online.

 Own brand label or multiple brands sold: Own brand